 \section{Comparison with interferometry using a practical reference field}

-In the previous section, we have determined the information radiation patterns achievable for levitated objects of varying shape according to the theoretical limit from the Fisher information, subject to constraints from quantum radiation pressure back-action and shot noise.
+In the previous section, we have determined the IRPs achievable for levitated objects of varying shape according to the theoretical limit from the Fisher information, subject to constraints from quantum radiation pressure back-action and shot noise.
 To generate an interferometric detection of the particles motion in the laboratory, for example using homodyne detection, one must interfere the scattered light from the particle with another laser beam which is taken as a reference.
-In this section we compare the detection efficiency achievable with an example of a reference beam corresponding to a recent experiment \cite{winstone2022optical}.
-In particular, a simple reference field to implement is to use one of the trapping beams.
-In our simulations, we find the IRP with a reference field by taking the scattered field from our chosen back end and imposing the field from a single trapping beam in our analysis code.
-We then simply observe how the electric field changes at the position $(\theta,\phi)$ as we change the degree of freedom we are interested in.
-A comparison of the theoretical Fisher information radiation with the information scattered using a reference beam for the H3 hexagon is shown in Fig. \ref{fig:Hex Laser Ref IRP}.
-Here the collection lens corresponds to an effective numerical aperture of approximately $0.043$, and under these conditions the trap laser reference beam is less than 25 percent as efficient as the theoretical limit.
-Nevertheless this approach can be used to benchmark the sensitivity of practical interferometry setups relative to the best achievable.
+In this section, we compare the detection efficiency achievable for the example of a reference beam corresponding to one of the counter-propagating trapping beams used in a dual beam optical trap in a recent experiment \cite{winstone2022optical}.

+To ensure a strong interference term, the polarization of the reference beam should match that of the scattered field, and the reference field amplitude should be large enough such that the overall shot noise is dominated by the (bright) reference beam.
+Balanced photodetectors are often used in practice to cancel the non interferometric offset and suppress common mode laser-noise in \(\lvert \vec{E}_\mathrm{ref}(\vec{r})\rvert^2\), thereby reducing technical noise and improving displacement sensitivity.
+In our simulations, we find the IRP with a reference field by taking the scattered field from a given back end, e.g. SCUFF-EM, and interfering it with the field from a single trapping beam in our analysis code.
+We then observe how the total electromagnetic field changes at the position $(\theta,\phi)$ as we change the degree of freedom we are interested in by an infinitesimal amount.